5ven/scheduler/README.md

       ```
 - You can use "yarn test" to run all the available tests in the API container.
 - Uses the <a href="https://github.com/webpack/webpack-dev-server/issues/882" target="_blank">disableHostCheck option in WebPack</a> because of a proxy and running locally.
 See ```microsite/build/webpack.dev.conf.js```.
-- the default user is "root" both for API and microsite and you might want to change to "node" after successfully setting up the app.
+- the default user is root both for API and microsite and you might want to change to node after successfully setting up the app.
 Edit docker-compose.yml.
     ```yml
     microsite:
+      user: "node"
+    . . .
+    api:
       user: "node"
     ```
     Then rebuild the container